 By: Dave Sobush, CEcD, Director of Research, Florida Chamber Foundation

-As mentioned in last month’s FL 2030 Benchmarks, the Florida Chamber Foundation is currently diving deeper into the research for the Florida Workforce Needs Study 2.0.
-This 24-month research project will provide insight into how Florida businesses and educational institutions can partner to advance the hard and soft skills needed to narrow Florida’s workforce skills gaps and improve our talent pipeline.
+To address this, momentum continues to build in our Florida Chamber Foundation’s efforts to create the nation’s best workforce, right here in Florida.
+As mentioned in last month’s FL 2030 Benchmarks, the we are currently conducting the research phase of the Florida Workforce Needs Study 2.0.
+This is a 24-month research project that will provide insight into how Florida businesses and educational institutions can partner to advance the hard and soft skills needed to narrow Florida’s workforce skills gaps and improve our talent pipeline.

 - Manufacturing/Construction/Skilled Trades

 Remaining focus groups will be held in the following regions:

 If you have any questions or to learn more, please connect with me directly at email@example.com.